The June session is SOLD OUT. Email firstname.lastname@example.org to be placed on a waiting list......

 As more productions go digital, cinematographers, DPs and videographers use digital cameras to achieve aesthetic results previously only available by shooting film.
 This course for emerging cinematographers and videographers highlights the advantages of using digital technology, and addresses the challenges and limitations of various digital formats.

-The class discusses aesthetic possibilities of shooting digital video, how to achieve a filmic look and when visual style is appropriate to the story as well as how to set up cameras, use on-board menus to maximize image quality and achieve different looks.
+The class discusses aesthetic possibilities of shooting with DSLRs and digital cinema cameras, how to achieve a filmic look and when visual style is appropriate to the story as well as how to set up cameras, use on-board menus to maximize image quality and achieve different looks.
 Students learn the characteristics of different sensor sizes and how depth-of-field is affected, CCD versus CMOS sensors and the advantages and challenges of working with each.

 "This course was a great follow up to Basic Cinematography.
 I can't wait to get shooting again back home"